Installing Oracle Linux Automation Manager on Oracle Linux

 sudo su -l awx -s /bin/bash

-5. Create the Oracle Linux Automation Manager schema and admin user account.
+8. Create the Oracle Linux Automation Manager schema and admin user account.

 awx-manage migrate

-awx-manage createsuperuser --username admin --email <email>
+awx-manage createsuperuser --username admin --email admin@example.com

-6. Enter and confirm the password for the admin user.
+9. Enter and confirm the password for the admin user.

-8. Exit the awx users shell.
+10. Exit the awx user shell.

 exit

-9. Generate a SSL certificate for NGINX.
+11. Generate an SSL certificate for NGINX.

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 \